tomlatham/mpags-c-day-3-j-pillow/README.md

 Currently there are three test files that test the functionality of:

 - Testing if the command line is processed correctly
+  * 10 SCENARIOS that test each outcome of inputs given to the command line returns correctly
 - Testing the character transform function
   * Does it capitalise letters
   * Does it turn numerics into their alpha counterparts